HL7/PDDI-CDS/pages/_includes/start.md

 #### Library
 {:.no_toc}

-The library declaration defines the library name used as an identifier for other CQL libraries to refererence.
+The library declaration defines the library name used as an identifier for other CQL libraries to reference.
 The version is an optional declaration.
 ~~~
 library Warfarin_NSAIDs_CDS version '1.0'
 ~~~